Notes & Gatherings

 You can often create more impact by focusing on fewer, stronger floral moments rather than spreading the investment too thinly across too many small details.

-It can also help to choose flowers that suit the season, focus on the areas guests will notice most, repurpose suitable ceremony flowers, use candlelight and styling to support the florals, be open about your investment range and trust your florist to suggest alternatives where needed.
+It can also help to choose seasonal flowers, focus on the areas guests will notice most, repurpose suitable ceremony flowers, use candlelight to support the florals and be open about your investment range.

 A clear investment range helps us guide you properly and shape a proposal that feels realistic.